Architecture in Product-Led Organizations: Learning From Customer-Centric Fields

 KEY POINTS:

-- Product Operations is the discipline of helping product management scales well, surrounding teams with essential inputs to set strategy, prioritize, and streamline ways of working.
+- Product Operations helps product management scale with the inputs needed to set strategy, prioritize, and streamline work.

 - “Escaping the Build Trap: How Effective Product Management Creates Real Value” by Melissa Perri, and